cacophony-wj/licentia_black/README.md

 # IF YOU ENCOUNTER INSTALL PROBLEMS, ERROR MESSAGES, CRASHES, OR OTHER UNEXPECTED BEHAVIOR

 Refer to [Troubleshooting](TROUBLESHOOTING.md).
 If you can't find your answer there, ensure that you have followed **EVERY STEP** of this readme to the letter.
 Often a reinstall of the list will solve many unusual problems.
 If your problem involves an inability to continue a mandatory portion of the game, refer to the _Unofficial Elder Scrolls Pages_ and verify that you are not experiencing a vanilla bug.
 Try loading a save from before the most recent quest stage or dungeon that you started.
-If you ignore this documentation you will likely be ignored when you ask for help.

 ## Contact

 I am regularly available on [my discord server](https://discord.gg/jolly-coop).

 If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider giving me a tip.
-Tax season is upon as and as a technically self-employed person, I will be responsible for 100% of it out of my pocket.
 There are donation options ranging from $1 to $35 (with a merch bonus) to extravagant gifts from an Amazon wishlist.
 Consult my webpage at [cacophony.me](https://cacophony.me) for details (at the bottom of the page).

 ## Contributing